Form Fields

 }

-is dependent on the array index and suffers from array index drift if some name is added or removed at or before index position 1.
-To make things more robust, we introduced handles
+Its reason of existence is when using pointers to address some form field value, like we do with Partial Reject feature.
+A pointer like /names/values/1 is dependent on the array index and suffers from array index drift if some name is added or removed at or before index position 1.
+To make things more robust, we introduced handles and a colon in the pointer indicating special resolving:

 /names/values/:b

-is interpreted as "the array index where 'b' is at in the sibling handles array".
+The :b is interpreted as "the array index where 'b' is at in the sibling handles array".

-are set by the client.
-A handle can only contain the 64 characters that are allowed in base64 (so 65th '='
+The handles are set by the client.
+A handle can only contain the 64 characters that are allowed in base64 (so 65th '=' char is not allowed).
+By convention we use an 11-char string like "EyuuyVUYUpn".

 Examples